konnerhorton/bedrock-ge/README.md

-# bedrockpy
+# Bedrock
-Python package for working with geotechnical data
+Bedrock helps you work with geotechnical data